Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Conclusion

 \section{Conclusion}

-In this paper, we presented Teleoscope, a web-based system that supports interactive exploration of large corpora (100K-1M) of short documents.
-We developed it in response to the need of qualitative researchers to explore large corpora in meaning-based ways using natural interaction techniques.
-Teleoscope provides ML-based workflows that have semantic and computational meaning.
-These workflows help researchers to retrace, share, and recompute their sense-making process.
-We reported on the design, engineering, evaluation, and deployment of our system.
-Our public deployment of Teleoscope is ongoing~\cite{teleoscope2024}.
-We plan to continue improving on Teleoscope and to maintain it for use by the broad community of qualitative researchers.
+We present \textit{Teleoscope}, a web-based system that supports interpretivist approaches to curation of large text corpora for downstream analysis, a process we call thematic curation.
+We developed the system in response to the needs of qualitative researchers to explore large corpora in ways that were coherent with interpretivist paradigms of HCI research. \textit{Teleoscope} provides NLP-based operations on a visualization interface that supports many of the interaction patterns familiar to qualitative researchers. \textit{Teleoscope} facilitates the creation of thematic schemas from large text corpora in a way that allows researchers to retrace, share, and recompute their sense-making process to other researchers.
+We reported on the design process, engineering, evaluation, and deployment of our system.
+Our public deployment of \textit{Teleoscope} is ongoing~\cite{teleoscope2024postreview} and we plan to continue improving \textit{Teleoscope} and to maintain it for use by the broad community of qualitative researchers.

+\begin{acks} We would like to thank our study participants, without whom this work would not have been possible.
+A heartful thanks also to the numerous individuals who worked on the \textit{Teleoscope} project over the years, including Aanandi Sidharth, Qiyu Zhou, Kenny Averna, Dhruv Khanna, Sol Lee, Crystal Lee, Prayus Shrestha, Florentina Simlinger, and Vita Chan.

+We acknowledge the Natural Sciences and Engineering Research Council of Canada (NSERC), [grant number RGPIN-2020-05203, CGS-D, CGS-M] for their support.
+This work was also supported by the DFP Project Stimulus Grant, the British Columbia Graduate Scholarship, and Huawei Research. \end{acks}